getting lost

 way off scale)

-render you
+render me

 speechless,

-and since you
+and since i

 cannot speak